imathu/react-d3/README.md

 Simple React d3.js examples

 ## run the code
 The code is built with create-react-app.
-To run the examples in the various demo folders, run
+To run the examples use following command

 ```
   #> yarn install